-The City Council holds regular meetings the 2nd and 4th Wednesday's of each month at 6:00 pm at City Hall located at 16345 Sixth Street.
+The City Council holds regular meetings the 2^{nd} and 4^{th} Wednesday's of each month at 6:00 pm at City Hall located at 16345 Sixth Street.
+A complete list of all of our meeting times is available on our website at www.ci.la-pine.or.us.
 We encourage all citizens to attend meetings.
 We value open communication with our customers and appreciate all questions and comments.